 State Data

-South Carolina publicly reports annual homeschool participation.
+South Carolina publicly reports annual homeschool participation, and data is available starting in 2011.
 For example, around 11,000 students were homeschooled in 2011, which increased to almost 32,000 by 2022.
 This is one of a few states where homeschool participation continued to grow after the pandemic.
 The state also reports disaggregated homeschool participation information by district, grade, and homeschool option.

 Cross-Sector Comparison

 During the 2019-20 academic year, 2.4% of South Carolina’s K-12 students were homeschooled.
-Homeschool participation in the state was about half of the nearly 6% of students attending private schools.
+Homeschool participation in the state was less than half of the 5.9% of students attending private schools.
 The percentage of students attending charter schools in South Carolina was only slightly lower than that of students attending private schools, at 4.6%.
-In 2021-22, 3.5% of South Carolina’s K-12 students were homeschooled, 6.9% of students attended private schools, and 5.7% attended charter schools.
+In 2021-22, 3.5% of South Carolina’s K-12 students were homeschooled, 6.8% of students attended private schools, and 5.7% attended charter schools.

 School Choice Context